andela-bomotoso/Hotplate/README.md

 # Hotplate
-A program to solve the hotplate problem.
+A program to solve the hotplate problem in a serial fashion.

 The hotplate problem requires computing a solution for the steady state heat equation in a 2D rectangular region.